TRNS5006 General Interpreting

 - Contact hours

-- 2 hours per week for 10 weeks
+- up to 2 hours per week for 10 weeks

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.